postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/test-examples.md

 ## Working with a stream of messages

-Check out the below examples to understand how to work with a stream of messages and write assertions on them.
+The examples below show how to work with a stream of messages and write assertions on them.

 ```javascript
 pm.test('Should receive keep-alive message roughly every 5 seconds', () => {